Meeting Area Screening and Assessment (MASA)

 O’Brien, A. (2024e).
 Path of the Wounded Healers for Thrivers: Perfectionism, Altruism, and Ambition Addictions; Re-education and training manual for Abusers, Activists, Batterers, Bullies, Enablers, Killers, Narcissists, Offenders, Parents, Perpetrators, and Warriors.
 Re-Education and Training Manual and Guide.
 Albany, NY: Wounded Healers Institute.
 Retrieved at woundedhealersinstitute.org/

 ADM was and is being developed by Adam O’Brien PhD and Jamie Marich PhD.
 ADM is a unifying theory of addiction that shows how the inner-play between trauma and dissociation challenges the narrative of modern psychology and the current medical model.
 Dr. Adam is an emerging expert in trauma, dissociation, and addiction.
 He also specializes in psychedelic healing, wellness, recovery, healing states of consciousness, spiritual and integrative health, meditation, and posttraumatic growth.
 Adam began his teaching career as an EMDR Approved Consultant and Trainer in 2019.
 He has since developed and expanded ADM teachings into the Path of the Wounded Healer (PWH) based on his doctoral research.
 PWH offers ways for individuals and emerging medical and psychological professionals to learn about dissociated states of healing and to solidify their right to be called healers.
 This presentation is also for parents, sponsors, support staff, and curious communities.
 Adam maintains a private practice and is an Approved Consultant for EMDR and Brainspotting.
-He is also the Executive Director of WHI.
+He is also the Founder and Executive Director of WHI.

 *Wounded Healers Institute is an independent academic and research organization that enhances personal and professional learning through experiential means.
 We specialize in healing developmental trauma, normative dissociation, and universal addictions, which are not diagnoses.
 We are also a mental health gym and spa for those who feel ready to learn the Path of the Wounded Healer and are ready to workout with us!
 As a part of our training and programming, we invite participants to explore dissociative worlds through meditation, breath, and the use of spiritual medicines like psychedelics (particularly cannabis products where appropriate).
 Through our harm-reduction and dissociative-informed approach, we support a healthy understanding of altered states of consciousness, therapeutic dissociation, and mindful dissociation.